Frequently Asked Questions

 The program offers general internships, as well as internships in the fields of media relations, and law and public policy.

 General Interns work very closely with the senators and legislative staff.
-Each intern is typically paired with one or two senators and a legislative assistance to assist with constituent correspondence, legislative research, and preparation for committee meetings and session days.
-Each intern will also be assigned to a specific committee, where they will take notes and report back to the entire legislative staff.
+Each intern is typically paired with one or two senators and a legislative assistant to assist with constituent correspondence, legislative research, and preparation for committee meetings and session days.
+Each intern will also be assigned to a specific committee, where they will take notes and report back to the caucus staff.

 -Communications Interns work closely with the Senate Democrat Media Office.
 These interns gain valuable hands-on experience by writing press releases, capturing and editing video and audio, speechwriting, contributing to social media and maintaining the Indiana Senate Democrat website.